top of page

 Gazelle T4 tent.
 I can set it up in 1min and 8sec and tear it down nearly as fast.
 While I usually sleep in a Hammock or in the Excursion.
 It is nice for those rainier nights or when I'm not traveling solo.

 • WARNING!!!
 This thing is HUGE even when collapsed.
-If you have a jeep or want to use this in a smaller rig, I highly recommend their smaller size, the T3.
+If you have an R1S with the seats up you'll need to put it on your roof racks, I highly recommend their smaller size, the T3.

 There are a TON of cheap hammocks out there.
 I happened to get this one for $5 on some IG promo years ago.